Disney's bid for Fox assets gains momentum: sources

 CNBC had reported earlier on Tuesday that a deal for Disney to buy Fox's movie studio and television production assets for more than US$60 billion could come as early as next week.

-Fox shares rose 1.6 percent in midday trade, while Disney tumbled 3 percent.
-Comcast shares were down 0.9 percent.
+Fox shares were up 0.57 percent in late afternoon trading, while Disney was down 2.45 percent.
+Comcast shares were down 1.56 percent.

+Fox anticipates that its deal to buy the remaining 61 percent stake of Sky, which has been held up by regulators, will be approved in the first half of 2018.
+Any deal for Fox would include the remaining stake of Sky, sources have told Reuters.

+Fox would keep its news and business news divisions, its broadcast stations and Fox Sports, the sources said.

-Reuters reported in November that Comcast, the largest U.S. cable provider, had expressed interest in Fox assets.
+Reuters reported in November that Comcast, which is the largest U.S. cable provider and has a market value of around US$188 billion, had expressed interest in Fox assets.

 Those assets would offer the opportunity for both Comcast and Disney to broaden their international distribution footprint.